 The Pand Hotel:

-Another luxurious boutique hotel in the heart of the historic centre of Bruges, housed in an 18th-century mansion.
+Another luxurious boutique hotel in the heart of the historic center of Bruges, housed in an 18th-century mansion.

 Ibis Budget Train Station: